Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Baylor Fort Worth's oncology program consists of site specific cancer clinics and a general tumor board, lymphedema services, clinical research, inpatient hospice care, stroboscopy and speech therapy, palliative care, chronic pain management and stereotactic radiosurgery for treatment of brain tumors.
+Baylor Scott & White Medical Center – Fort Worth's oncology program consists of site specific cancer clinics and a general tumor board, lymphedema services, clinical research, inpatient hospice care, stroboscopy and speech therapy, palliative care, chronic pain management and stereotactic radiosurgery for treatment of brain tumors.

-Baylor Fort Worth provides comprehensive liver, kidney, and pancreas transplant services with highly experienced, full-time transplant physicians on its medical staff, as well as skilled transplant nurses and other qualified multidisciplinary team members.
-Baylor Fort Worth has a 27-bed transplant unit for patients waiting for or recovering from transplant surgery.
+Baylor Scott & White Medical Center – Fort Worth provides comprehensive liver, kidney, and pancreas transplant services with highly experienced, full-time transplant physicians on its medical staff, as well as skilled transplant nurses and other qualified multidisciplinary team members.
+Baylor Scott & White Medical Center – Fort Worth has a 27-bed transplant unit for patients waiting for or recovering from transplant surgery.

-The Paul and Judy Andrews Women's Hospital at Baylor All Saints Medical Center at Fort Worth opened in March 2008.
-In 2009, the Paul and Judy Andrews Women's Hospital at Baylor All Saints Medical Center at Fort Worth was selected to receive the Innovation in Women's Health Award sponsored by The Snowmass Institute and Key Nurse Leaders.
+The Paul and Judy Andrews Women's Hospital at Baylor Scott & White Medical Center – Fort Worth opened in March 2008.
+In 2009, the Paul and Judy Andrews Women's Hospital at Baylor Scott & White Medical Center – Fort Worth was selected to receive the Innovation in Women's Health Award sponsored by The Snowmass Institute and Key Nurse Leaders.

 The four-level hospital is dedicated solely to the health care needs of Tarrant County's growing female population.
 The $95 million hospital began with a $10 million donation from Tarrant County benefactors, Paul and Judy Andrews, Jr., to the All Saints Health Foundation.

-Attached to Baylor Fort Worth, the Andrews Women's Hospital offers advanced, interdisciplinary care for every phase of a woman's life – from childbearing age through menopause and beyond.
+Attached to Baylor Scott & White Medical Center – Fort Worth, the Andrews Women's Hospital offers advanced, interdisciplinary care for every phase of a woman's life – from childbearing age through menopause and beyond.
 Conveniences and comforts have been designed for women, their children and families, and support attending physicians and staff in an efficient and patient-centered fashion.

 The Andrews Women's Hospital facility offers traditional maternity services, including a level III neonatal intensive care unit (NICU), gynecologic care, an antenatal testing center, and will expand to include a wide range of specialty services including a comprehensive breast center and reproductive medicine.